Kubra717/se-iitmbsdegree/support.md

-# Resources Document – Software Engineering Project (Jan 2025)
+# Resources Document – Software Engineering Project

 Below are all the essential resources and tools that will support your journey through this project, including community forums, content links, calendar access, and tools to improve documentation and communication quality.